 More information on the Greek Test from the Townsend Letter.

 I thank Tabitha Alloway for her willingness to contribute to Deep Roots at Home.

 Tabitha Alloway is a second-generation homeschooling mom of three children.
-Her love of research and writing are a boon to us all who are seeking alternative methods for a healthier and aligns with mine.
+Her love of research and writing are a blessing to us all.
 You may find her sipping tea, investigating a new stack of books, working on a writing project, or enjoying a nature walk with her kids.
 She writes at Pursuing Logos.